 It should be clear by now that the fiscal deal permit with its lump-sum taxation regime is financially advantageous for wealthy foreigners.
 But there’s more.
 Wealthy foreigners are also attracted to the lump-sum taxation system because fiscal deal permit holders aren’t required to declare their non-Swiss income and assets.
 This means that the lump-sum taxation system provides privacy with respect to their foreign income and assets.
 This is an exceptional system which should be cherished, keeping in mind the average European government which acts like a privacy-invading monster.

-Inheritance and gift tax are very beneficial
+Inheritance and gift tax is very beneficial

 Gift and inheritance taxes aren’t included in the lump-sum taxation system which means that fiscal deal permit holders are subject to both of them.
 Switzerland doesn’t levy inheritance and gift tax at the federal level.
 Instead, the cantons levy inheritance and gift tax which implies that there are 26 different inheritance and gift tax regimes.
-For example, the canton of Schwyz doesn’t levy any inheritance or gift tax.
+For example, the canton of Schwyz doesn’t levy an inheritance or gift tax.

-Many cantons don’t levy inheritance taxes between spouses or between parents and children, or levy only a very modest tax of less than 10% for descendants.
+Many cantons don’t levy inheritance taxes between spouses or between parents and children or levy only a very modest tax of less than 10% for descendants.
 The highest tax rates apply to gifts and inheritances between unrelated persons: in such cases, the applicable tax rates can rise to 50% or higher.
 In other words, it’s important to pay attention to the applicable cantonal gift and inheritance tax systems when choosing your canton of residence in Switzerland.